Maximal dispersion of adaptive random walks: Measuring the entropy production rate

-Noticeably, the ARW, obtained with a learning rate $a(n)=1/((n+1)^{0.1})$ in Eq.\ 16MT or Eq.\ \eqref{eq:RightEigvApproxAdaptLearn} for $s=1$, is only marginally better than MERW and URW on the Barabasi--Albert and on the air transportation network (the same analyzed in the MT), although still much better over the Erd\"{o}s--R\'{e}nyi random graph.
+In Fig.\ \ref{fig:ARWMERWURWNodes} we re-propose Fig.\ (1)MT for the entropy production rate calculated with Eq.~\eqref{eq:entrratevisitednodes}.
+Noticeably, the ARW, obtained with a learning rate $\deletetext{a}\newtexttwo{\lambda}(n)=1/((n+1)^{0.1})$ in Eq.\ (14)MT or Eq.~\eqref{eq:RightEigvApproxAdaptLearn} for $s=1$, is only marginally better than MERW and URW on the Barabasi--Albert and on the air transportation network (the same analyzed in the MT), although still much better over the Erd\"{o}s--R\'{e}nyi random graph.
 This is evidence of the fact that the ARW is effectively optimized only over the links it actually crosses.
-For this reason, we argue that the entropy production rate needs to be calculated over the graph of visited links as done in Fig.\ 1MT.
+For this reason, we argue that the entropy production rate needs to be calculated over the graph of visited links as done in Fig.\ (1)MT.